 Perineural invasion is important because cancer cells that have attached to a nerve can use the nerve to travel into tissue outside of the original tumour.
 Perineural invasion is also associated with a higher risk that the tumour will come back in the same area of the body (local recurrence) after treatment.

-Why is this important?
 The presence of cancer cells inside a large vein past beyond the wall of the colon (outside of the thick bundle of muscle) is associated with a high risk that the cancer cells will eventually be found in the liver.

 In the colon, a margin is any tissue that was cut by the surgeon in order to remove the tumour from your body.
 The colon is a long tube and your surgeon will need to cut out a portion of the tube in order to remove the tumour from your body.
 The two cut ends of the tube are called the proximal and distal margins.
 The radial margin is any tissue around the tube that needs to be cut.

 In the colon, a margin is considered positive when there are cancer cells at the very edge of the cut tissue.
 A positive margin is associated with a higher risk that the tumour will recur in the same site after treatment.

 A tumour deposit is a group of cancer cells that are separate from the main tumour but not in a lymph node.
 Tumour deposits are associated with a higher risk that the tumour cells will spread to another part of the body such as the lungs after treatment.